Dystopian Teen Fiction

 The Giver by Lois Lowry.
 1993

 Twelve-year-old Jonas lives in a seemingly ideal world.
 Not until he is given his life assignment as the Receiver does he begin to understand the dark secrets behind this fragile community.
-The story continues in Gathering Blue and Messenger.
+First in a series.

 Gone by Michael Grant.
 2008

 In a small town on the coast of California, everyone over the age of fourteen suddenly disappears, setting up a battle between the remaining town residents and the students from a local private school, as well as those who have "The Power" and are able to perform supernatural feats and those who do not.
-The story continues in Hunger, Lies, and Plague.
+First in a series.

 Grace by Elizabeth Scott.
 2010